apache/beam/website/www/site/content/en/blog/beam-2.35.0.md

 limitations under the License.
 -->

-We are happy to present the new 2.35.0 release of Beam.
+We are happy to present the new 2.35.0 release of Apache Beam.
 This release includes both improvements and new functionality.
 See the [download page](/get-started/downloads/#2350-2021-12-29) for this release.